How to win a CYBATHLON

-Making your assistive device a perfect fit for your pilot will not boost your chances of earning the top spot, but also increase the odds of your technology being useful – and therefore used – in everyday life.
+Making your assistive device a perfect fit for your pilot will not only boost your chances of earning the top spot but also increase the odds of your technology being useful – and therefore used – in everyday life.

 3. Fail fast, fail often

 The more you train and test, the better your design will become.
 You can only improve your assistive device by testing out and learning from the mistakes and flaws you encounter.